nilayparikh/azsites/README.md

 - `domain` - Optional domain configuration
   - `name` - Custom domain name
   - `asverify_enabled` - Whether to use Azure auto domain verification

-This allows defining multiple static site configs in one Terraform module.

 The `region` variable sets the Azure region to deploy to.